Bubobubobubobubo/sardine/docs/technical/installation.md

 ## I - Library

-!!! warning "For Windows Users only"
-    **Sardine** is particularly tricky to install for users running Windows.
-This is due to the fact that **Sardine** depends on `rtmidi` (no wheels for Python 3.10) and `link` (relies on `pybind11`).
-These packages are bindings for existing C++ code used extensively for important chunks of the application.
-Without the proper development related tools, you might not be able to install **Sardine**.
-Please make sure that you install the following before proceeding with the installation:

-    - [MSVC Build Tools](https://visualstudio.microsoft.com/fr/downloads/?q=build+tools) (*Microsoft Visual Studio Code Build Tools*).

-    - [CMake](https://cmake.org/): a tool used to build, test and configure softwares.

 **Sardine** can be installed like any other **Python** package using `pip`, the official package manager.

 !!! note "Installing and updating Python"
     1) Install [Python](https://www.python.org/) for your operating system (>=3.10). **Update if needed**!

     2) Open a terminal and type `python` or `python3` for extra safety.
 A prompt will open telling you what version you currently default to.
 Please make sure that you are running at least Python 3.10.
-Python 3.11 is not officially supported!

 Being aware of your installed **Python** versions is of tremendous importance.
 You can have multiple versions of Python running on your system, some being required by your operating system, some being installed by other applications.
 They sometimes end up piling up.
-Find the command that will summon your **Python 3.10** installation (can be `python`, `python3`, `python3.10` depending on the system you are currently using)..
+Find the command that will summon your **Python 3.10** or **Python 3.11** installation (can be `python`, `python3`, `python3.10` depending on the system you are currently using)..

 You can now safely proceed to download and install **Sardine**: